VanillaChan6571/TwitchTranslateBot/README.md

 ## Contributing
 We welcome contributions to this project!
 Please feel free to create issues for bug reports or feature requests, and submit pull requests for any improvements or bug fixes.

+Because im stupid and dumb and the goal was automatically translate languages vice versa... but I never got it to work... so I resulted into this method...
+So please help ;w;

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.